nkeplinger/healthcare_module7/README.md

 ### Supporting Images
 All supporting images were output and saved in the `output/` directory.
 These ouptputs were used to generate our final report summary and presentation.
 Figure numbers correspond to the reasearch topic they are supporting.

+### Supporting Images
+All data presented on December 2022 were saved in the `Presentation/` directory.

+### Final Summary
+All data presented on December 2022 were saved in the `Summary_doc/` directory.

 # RESEARCH SUMMARY
 We Broke our data into four research topics to better uncover trends associated with staff shortages in hospitals from 2020 to 2022.
 After initial data exploration we each developed hypotheses to test: